dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 You can provide a individual executions through ``runExecutions`` and ``validationExecutions``.

 A run execution is an execution that runs the workflow.
-If you want to provide metrics for the run execution that are not defined in the schema, use the ``additionalProperties`` key to provide your metric.
+The only required metric for run executions is ``executionStatus``.
+If you want to provide additional metrics that are not defined in the schema, use the ``additionalProperties`` key to provide your metric.

 .. figure:: /assets/images/docs/submit-metrics/run-executions-schema.png
     :alt: Schema for run executions

 A validation execution is an execution of a validator tool, like miniwdl, on the workflow.
+The following are required for a validation execution:

+- ``validatorTool``
+- ``validatorToolVersion``
+- ``isValid``
+- ``dateExecuted``

-If you want to provide metrics for the validation execution that are not defined in the schema, use the ``additionalProperties`` key to provide your metric.
+If you want to provide additional metrics that are not defined in the schema, use the ``additionalProperties`` key to provide your metric.

 .. figure:: /assets/images/docs/submit-metrics/validation-executions-schema.png
     :alt: Schema for validation executions

-Instead of individual executions, you may also provide aggregated metrics through ``aggregatedExecutions``.
+Instead of providing individual executions, you may also provide aggregated metrics through ``aggregatedExecutions``.
+There are no required fields, but you must provide at least one metric.
 If you want to provide aggregated metrics that are not defined in the schema, use the ``additionalAggregatedMetrics`` key to provide your metric.

 .. figure:: /assets/images/docs/submit-metrics/aggregated-metrics-schema.png
     :alt: Schema for aggregated metrics

 Lastly, provide your Dockstore token using the lock icon at the top right of the endpoint.

-Below is an example of what the request for submitting metrics for a workflow that was executed on Terra looks like.
+Below is an example of what a request for submitting individual execution metrics looks like.
+The request is for a workflow that was executed on Terra.
 The request body submits one run execution that was successful and took 30 seconds to execute, and one validation execution of miniwdl version 1.9.1 which validated the workflow successfully.

 .. figure:: /assets/images/docs/submit-metrics/individual-executions-example.png
    :alt: Example request for submitting individual run executions and validation executions